 When you walk through the doors at Burgum Hall for the first time, you are transformed into a Burgum Bella!
 Bellas are sisterly--they respect one another, support each other as they figure out life as a college student, and encourage each other to excel academically.
 Bellas, staff and residents, promote and maintain a harmonious, tight-knit community where each resident can be herself, and everyone feels included.
 Bella residents are all individual leaders within our building and become fully invested in experiencing all the hall has to offer during their time here.
 You can always find the Bellas at Burgum family dinners at 5 in the Union Dining Hall, vegging out together on the building’s beautiful lawns when it’s warm, or having pop up game and movie nights in the lounges.

-- Traditional, low-rise residence hall for females
+- Traditional, low-rise residence hall that is home to 150 females

 - Super single, double and triple rooms available (qauds available for overflow)

 - Air conditioning controlled by thermostats located in every room